-- Entries that have won or are under consideration in other writing competitions with a closing date prior to 31st May 2018 are not eligible for the Yeovil Literary Prize.
+- Entries that have won or are currently shortlisted in other writing competitions do qualify for entry.

-- Only ONE prose entry OR up to THREE poetry entries are allowed per entry form, BUT one payment may be made to cover multiple entries, including payment by BACS/iBAN, cheque for a UK Bank or PayPal.
+- Only ONE prose entry OR up to THREE poetry entries are allowed per entry form, BUT one payment may be made to cover multiple entries, including payment by PayPal, BACS/IBAN, or cheque for a UK Bank.

 - Word counts for entries are: